TxHawks/fela/packages/react-fela/docs/createComponent.md

 # `createComponent(rule, [type], [passThroughProps])`

-This HoCs ([Higher-order Components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.njbld18x8)) creates a presentational React component using the rendered `rule` as className.
+This HoC ([Higher-order Component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.njbld18x8)) creates a presentational React component using the rendered `rule` as className.

 It automatically composes rules and passed props for nested Fela components.